 Rokiškis (pop.
 15 000) is among the most appealing towns of northeastern Lithuania (Aukštaitija).
 It is centered around a very large rectangular main Nepriklausomybės (Independence) square.
 The square connects the Saint Matthew church (a neo-gothic masterpiece) on its western side to an extensive 18th century Tyzenhauzai family manor in the east.

-The manor consists of 16 buildings, its main palace and the nearby servant buildings restored and housing a municipal museum.
+The manor consists of 16 buildings, its main palace, and the nearby servant buildings restored and housing a municipal museum.
 Some other buildings are still crumbling, separated from the palace by Soviet streets, but the entire complex is impressive nonetheless.

 1 kilometer separates the palace from the St. Matthew church, also funded by the Tyzenhauzai family (1877).
-The church and the palace are visible from each other through a sraight urbanistic axis that consists of the 400 m long square, 400 m long Tyzenhauzų alley between two ponds and 200 m long paths of the palace garden.
+The church and the palace are visible from each other through a straight urbanistic axis that consists of the 400 m long square, 400 m long Tyzenhauzų alley between two ponds and 200 m long paths of the palace garden.

 The church has fine exterior and equally interesting interior.

 Among its historic residentials and other buildings the town also has two synagogues, named "white" (1823; neoclassical) and "red" (1865; historicist) as one is plastered and the neighboring one has its red masonry visible.
-The red one partly collapsed in 2007 but now both are undergoing state funded restoration.
-Prior to World War 2 Joniškis was home to some 900 Jews.
+The red one partly collapsed in 2007 but now both are undergoing state-funded restoration.
+Prior to World War 2, Joniškis was home to some 900 Jews.

 Recently Joniškis became famous for its new museum of basketball, the only one of its kind in Lithuania.
 The museum's enthusiastic owner has a great collection of memorabilia of Lithuanian and Soviet basketball national teams and clubs.
 You may compare your own feet with a shoe of Arvydas Sabonis (2,20 m tall most famous Lithuanian player of the recent decades, who spent 7 seasons in NBA), review famous basketball games on a big screen, acquire bilingual books on the sport, see medals of important competitions, among other things.

-Joniškis is important to Lithuanian basketball as it was in this Lithuanian-Latvian border town where the Lithuanian national basketball team were greeted by happy crowds in 1937 after winning their first European championship in Riga.
+Joniškis is important to Lithuanian basketball as it was in this Lithuanian-Latvian border town where the Lithuanian national basketball team was greeted by happy crowds in 1937 after winning their first European championship in Riga.
 After this event basketball was catapulted to the level of national sport where it has remained ever since, despite all the trials and tribulations that fell on the Lithuanian nation.